Bloodborne Pathogens Training – [Complete Video Package]

 - Disposing of blood-contaminated waste materials

-- A full explanation to viewers of exactly what is a bloodborne pathogen and why it's important to protect yourself from bloodborne diseases
+- A full explanation to viewers of exactly what is a bloodborne pathogen and why it’s important to protect yourself from bloodborne diseases.
+What potentially infectious materials are found in human blood?

 - What are the different ways that bloodborne pathogens can be transmitted in the workplace?

-- What is an OSHA "Exposure Control Plan"?
+- What is an OSHA “Exposure Control Plan” and how does it impact occupational exposure to blood borne pathogens?

 - What are the requirements for Hepatitis B vaccination programs in the workplace?

-- What are the procedures that should be followed if an accidental exposure to a bloodborne pathogen occurs?
+- What are the procedures that should be followed if an accidental exposure to a bloodborne pathogen occurs and why is this important for occupational safety in the workplace?

 - How are “Standard Precautions” defined in an exposure control plan?